badgeteam/website/content/ESP32 app development/API reference/_index.md

 We have made a lot of changes on top of the work done by Loboris.
 We've added some badge specific APIs, a brand new framebuffer system for displaying graphics and drivers for the hardware specific to the supported badges.

-By doing this we aim to take the resource intensive parts of driving the hardware to the C level beneith the Python.
+By doing this we aim to take the resource intensive parts of driving the hardware to the C level beneath Python.
 This allows for a much more speedy experience and a lot more possibilities and flexibility.

 ### Things to keep in mind while looking up documentation